OWASP/CheatSheetSeries/cheatsheets_excluded/Secure_SDLC_Cheat_Sheet.md

 As part of a quick start effort, the first four phases (preparation, assess, setting the target and defining the plan) can be executed by a single person in a limited amount of time (1 to 2 days).
 Making sure that this is supported in the organization, as well as the implementation and roll-out phases typically require much more time to execute.

+**Manage receivables**
+If you sell on credit, it’s critical to keep an eye on your receivables.
+If a customer doesn’t pay by the due date, it’s important to send a reminder and ask for your payment.

+Your accounting system should be able to give you an accounts receivable aging report.
+You can use this to call or email the clients who have missed their payment date.
+Furthermore, if an account becomes uncollectible, you have to write off the amount to get a tax deduction.

+Seriously, it’s very important to monitor this aspect of your business closely.
+If your “days sales outstanding” shows a rising trend, it’s definitely time to take corrective action.
+You may need to review your credit policy and offer credit only to those customers who have a good payment record in order to get out of this hole!

+**Manage inventory**
+If your business maintains an inventory of the products that you sell, you must have:

+The right products
+An adequate quantity of stock
+The ability to make the stock available at the right time How will you ensure that you meet these requirements at all times?
+You can keep track of your inventory manually or, if your business is large enough, you can use inventory management software.
+Remember: it’s crucial to periodically audit your stock and match your physical inventory with your accounting records.

+Understand depreciation of long-term assets
+Many of the assets that you use in your business decrease in value over time.
+This decrease is referred to as depreciation, and in specific instances, it could provide you with a tax advantage.

+The IRS permits you to depreciate assets that meet the following criteria:

+You must own the asset.
+It must be used in your business.
+The asset or property should have a “determinable useful life.”
+It should last more than one year.

+**Review balance sheets**
+Your balance sheet provides a snapshot of your assets and liabilities on a specific date.
+The balance sheet formula explains the source and application of funds like so:

+Assets = Liabilities + Shareholders’ Equity

+When you carry out a review, keep an eye out for the changes that have taken place between the latest statement and the statement made on an earlier date.
+What can this review tell you?

+Consider an example where you see that your inventory levels have increased.
+Is this because you have recently stocked up for the holiday season, or is the increase in inventory because your stock is slow moving/obsolete?
+While the former situation is favorable, the latter could mean that you may soon have to write off a part of your inventory.

 Final Notes
 ===========